Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Introduction

-Our evaluations show that this combination of denoising GAN and a lightweight classifier, such as a shallow Feed Forward Neural Network (FNN), delivers significant gains.
-At $1.5 ms$ exposures, GANDALF reduces readout error by $2.8\times$ compared to CNN baselines.
-The dataset we use is imperfect, and we expect higher-quality data to be available in the near future.
-Therefore, to understand the best-case improvements with denoising, we create a dataset generated via confidence-based filtering, and on this smaller post-selected dataset, we observe sub-1\% inaccuracy even at the shortest duration of $1.5ms$.
-This highlights the effectiveness of our approach in reducing readout duration to the sub-millisecond region for Cs atom arrays.
 At the system level, logical error rates improve dramatically—up to $35\times$ reduction for bivariate bicycle codes and $5\times$ for surface codes—demonstrating that faster, denoised readout directly strengthens fault tolerance.
-Lightweight classifiers achieve inference in the 100$\mu$s range, and pipelining shortens overall QEC cycle time by $1.77\times$, reducing idling-induced decoherence.
-Even with commodity GPUs with 4K CUDA cores, the denoiser scales from $3\times3$ to $64\times64$ and even larger arrays with sublinear growth in latency, ensuring feasibility for next-generation processors.
-This paper makes the following contributions: \begin{itemize}[topsep=0pt, leftmargin=*] \item We demonstrate denoising enables reliable state discrimination at much shorter exposure times, making low-photon and pipelined readouts viable for fault-tolerant execution. \item By adapting generative networks to the unique structure of fluorescence snapshots, we show GAN-based denoising outperforms conventional CNNs in the low-SNR regime.
+Lightweight classifiers achieve inference in the 100 $\mu$s range, and pipelining shortens overall QEC cycle time by $1.77\times$, reducing idling-induced decoherence.
+Even with commodity GPUs with only 4096 CUDA cores, the denoiser scales from $3\times3$ to $64\times64$ and beyond, with sublinear latency growth, ensuring scalability for next-generation atom-array processors.

-\item Our fully convolutional framework maintains per-site fidelity while effectively suppressing noise and crosstalk, and it generalizes robustly from small calibration arrays to large-scale atom lattices.
+Our work is the first to overcome the low-SNR barrier in neutral-atom readout by reconstructing high-SNR readout images prior to classification.
+This architectural change shifts the burden of readout accuracy from hardware factors, such as exposure time and laser power, to an upstream denoising stage, enabling accurate, fast readout and substantially lower logical error rates, as well as shorter QEC cycle times.
+Our design scales naturally to large atom arrays and integrates seamlessly into efforts on connecting neutral atom quantum platforms with GPUs for scaling QEC~\cite{nvidia_nvqlink,caldwell2025platform}.
+This paper makes the following contributions: